Ranked by the number of problems reported by owners

 According to Consumer Reports, not all cars are as reliable as they should be.
 The magazine's Auto Reliability Survey compiled responses from the owners of hundreds of thousands of vehicles.
-Click here for more information from Consumer Reports, but first, scroll through the slideshow above to see five of the vehicles that were singled out as being unreliable.
+Click here for more information from Consumer Reports, but first, scroll through the slideshow above to see the vehicles that were singled out as being unreliable, in descending order.

 Honda OdysseyThe Honda Odyssey is a very nice minivan, with lots of space inside and some clever engineering to maximize room for either cargo or passengers.
 But, according to Consumer Reports, owners report problems with the Odyssey's in-car electronics, power equipment, and body hardware.

 Volkswagen AtlasThe Volkswagen Atlas is one of the roomiest vehicles in its class of three-row crossovers.
 If you really need a lot of space for people and their stuff, it's a pretty good option.
 But owners report problems with the Atlas, the most troubling of which are with its transmission.
 Other sore spots include its climate system along with various noises and leaks.

 Buick EnclaveThe Buick Enclave was completely redesigned for 2018, and it's a very attractive luxury crossover.
 Owners who responded to Consumer Reports' annual survey, however, say that they have experienced minor problems with the Enclave's nine-speed automatic transmission, its climate system, and its emissions system.